-I have worked throughout the UK and abroad since 1985, and value immensely the alchemy of collaboration that underpins these various roles.
+I have worked throughout the UK and abroad since 1985 as a dancer, teacher, and choreographer and value immensely the alchemy of collaboration that underpins these various roles.

 My choreographic work has received a range of awards and commissions, and I have also enjoyed working as a dramaturg, mentor, and choreographic advisor.